shaileshgrowisto/ftd-module-assignments/m1_data_modelling/3.11.built_in_types/lists/README.md

-Create a FTD file with name lists.ftd.
+Create a FTD file with name `lists.ftd`.

 From this instructions, you have to create a string list with 5 names of your friends and display them over a page